Glencore courts Guinea's iron ore treasures - document

 Simandou has been known for over 100 years but political instability and rows among companies and governments meant its treasure remains untapped.

 Its exploitation would boost dramatically the GDP of Guinea, one of the poorest countries in Africa.
-Exports from Simandou require an investment of about $20 billion, much of which relates to infrastructure.
+Exports from Simandou require an investment of about $20 billion (£11.88 billion) , much of which relates to infrastructure.

 Rio Tinto and China's Chinalco have the rights to develop the southern half of the deposit, which will take at least three more years to build.